A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving by a multistep strategy

 and compute $G = \GBElimLin(H\cup E, D)$.
+As previously noted, we work under the assumption that the complete \Gr\ basis of $H$ and hence of $H\cup E$ is a linear one.
+More precisely, if $G'$ is the complete \Gr\ basis of $H\cup E$, then either $G' = \{1\}$ or $G' = \{x_1 - a_1,\ldots,x_n - a_n\}$.
+Although $D$ is generally lower than the solving degree for $H\cup E$, the incomplete \Gr\ basis $G''$ of $H\cup E$ computed in \GBElimLin\ approaches the linear basis $G'$ and includes $E$ whenever $G''\neq \{1\}$.
+In other words, some new linear polynomials are usually computed in addition to those in $E$, that is, $\NRV$ is typically less than $n - k$.
+This is especially evident for non-random systems, such as those arising in the cryptanalysis of specific (stream) ciphers.

-As a result of the (incomplete) \Gr\ basis computation in \GBElimLin, one obtains that the corresponding $\NRV$ is generally less than $n - k$.
-This suggests to moderate the number $k$ which determines an exponential complexity $q^k$ corresponding to the exhaustive evaluation of $k$ variables over the field $\FF = \GF(q)$.
-If $\NRV\leq B$, we proceed with the compution of $\GB(G)$.
+This suggests to moderate the number $k$ which determines the exponential complexity $q^k$ corresponding to the exhaustive evaluation of $k$ variables over the field $\FF = \GF(q)$.
+If $\NRV\leq B$, we proceed with the computation of $\GB(G)$.
 Otherwise, we extend the evaluation set $E$ to

 and compute $G' = \GBElimLin(H\cup E', D)$.
 By iterating the above steps, the solution set $V_\FF(J)$ ($\# V_\FF(J)\leq 1$) is obtained by adding each time a small amount of variables to evaluate, till either all considered evaluations are exhausted or the output of \GBElimLin\ or \GB\ ($\NRV\leq B$) is a \Gr\ basis $G$ such that $\max\{\deg(g)\mid g\in G\} = 1$.
 The Algorithm 3.3 implement this multistep strategy together with a suitable management of the exhaustive evaluation of different amounts of variables.
 A fundamental subroutine is the Algorithm 3.2.